foureyes/csci-ua.0002-spring2017-002-008/homework/hw10/lousy-plasma.markdown

 1. Download the [lyrics to Bad Blood](bad_blood.txt) (right-click and save as to the same directory that your program is in)
 2. Instead of asking the user for a phrase... open the lyrics file (bad_blood.txt), and read the entire contents as a string using <code>file_object.read()</code>
 3. Using the same algorithm that you used in the previous program, change the words in the song to a random word from the thesaurus
+    * you'll have to lean out all punctuation again, and only keep letters/numbers and spaces
+    * break apart into single words
+    * substitute with a random word from thesaurus
-4. However, only do this in 1 out of every 2 words (that are found in the thesaurus)... so that only 50% of the words are matched in the thesaurus are substituted
+4. However, only do this in 1 out of every 2 words that are found in the thesaurus...
+    * that is, if you a word from the lyrics is found in the thesaurus
+    * there is a 50% chance that it will be substituted with the thesaurus word
 5. Again, words that are swapped should be printed in all UPPERCASE letters.
-Here's a sample running of your program (note that you can simply remove all punctuation from the source file for this program):
 6. Print out the new lyrics!
 7. Profit!!!

+See a sample running of the program below (note that you can simply remove all punctuation from the lyrics once you've read them in from the source file):

 __Example Output__